-Asymmetric (uneven) facial appearance when crying
+Uneven (asymmetric) facial appearance when crying

 Small mouth, chin, and side areas of the tip of the nose

-There is no cure for 22q11.2 deletion syndrome, but many of its related health problems can be treated.
+There is no cure for 22q11.2 deletion syndrome.
+But many of its related health problems can be treated.
 Parents can help their child by seeking early, competent care.

 Other common problems that may require treatment include: